Patricio-Benglian/Scraper/README.md

 ## Still haven't managed to:
 - Consider exceptions
 - Add usage for C files too
+- Check if files already exist so as to not overwrite them
+- Ask for confirmation before making main files (per Mateo's request)

 ## Probably easy to do but not done yet:
 - Clean up code some more